Hot Stuff (Donna Summer song)

-"Hot Stuff" is a song by Pete Bellotte, Harold Faltermeyer, and Keith Forsey released as the lead single by American singer Donna Summer on her seventh studio album Bad Girls, produced by English producer Pete Bellotte and Italian producer Giorgio Moroder in 1979 through Casablanca Records.
+"Hot Stuff" is a song written by Pete Bellotte, Harold Faltermeyer, and Keith Forsey, released as the lead single from American singer Donna Summer's seventh studio album, Bad Girls.
+The song was produced by English producer Pete Bellotte and Italian producer Giorgio Moroder, and it was released in 1979 through Casablanca Records.
 Up to that point, Summer had mainly been associated with disco songs but this song also showed a significant rock direction, including a guitar solo by ex-Doobie Brother and Steely Dan guitarist Jeff "Skunk" Baxter.
 It is the second of four songs by Summer to reach number one on the Billboard Hot 100.

-When the song was heard by Benny Anderson and Bjorn Ulvaeus, it inspired them to write ABBA's 1979 hit Gimme!
-Gimme!
-Gimme!
-(A Man After Midnight) with similar riffs, melody and sentiment with the ABBA girls in need of 'a man after midnight and Donna looking for some 'hot stuff'.

 In 2018, a remix by Ralphi Rosario and Erick Ibiza entitled "Hot Stuff 2018" went to number one on the US Dance Club Songs chart.

 Reception

 Billboard claimed that "Hot Stuff" has a "strong R&B, soulish feel" along with a "fiery" vocal performance from Summer.
 Cash Box said that the song "has an exciting newness to its rock/disco sound" with "power guitar chording, interesting synthesizer lines and unusual Summer vocal."
 Record World called it a "splendid rock disco tune."